How to Get the Most Money From a Car Accident

 Look for video witnesses—traffic or security cameras that might have caught the wreck on film—and take measures to determine who uses those cameras.
 You may have a limited time to save any video footage of the wreck before someone deletes it, so act quickly.

-Imagine that you have been in a serious car accident.
-If that happens, you will likely have to go to the nearest emergency room by ambulance to get medical treatment beyond first aid and field medicine.
+If you suffered severe injuries in the crash, you will likely have to go to the nearest emergency room by ambulance to get medical treatment.
 In less severe accidents, or those in which you are fortunate enough to remain conscious and walk away from, you might choose to avoid medical treatment.
 Avoiding medical treatment is almost always a mistake.

 If you didn’t cause the accident, you will still need to notify your auto insurance company about the damages to your car.
-It is a requirement of most insurance policies that you file such a report, and failing to do so can result in policy cancellation or other legal repercussions.
+It is a requirement of most insurance policies that you file such a report.
+Failing to do so can result in policy cancellation or other legal repercussions.

 It is best if you keep in mind that even your own insurance company will look for ways to avoid having to spend your benefits.
 Talking to an insurance adjuster about the details of the accident can be risky.
 It will help if you do not make offhand remarks about who is at fault or how you feel.
 Keep only the essential facts and leave any discussion of fault to your lawyer’s conversations with your (or any other individual’s) insurer.